tsahara/r7rs/content/procs.md

 names are spelled the same way.
 For instance, they can be used the way enumerated values are used in other languages.

-\vest The rules for writing a symbol are exactly the same as the rules for writing an identifier; see sections~\ref{syntaxsection}
+The rules for writing a symbol are exactly the same as the rules for writing an identifier; see sections~\ref{syntaxsection}
 and~\ref{identifiersyntax}.

-\vest It is guaranteed that any symbol that has been returned as part of a literal expression, or read using the {\cf read} procedure, and subsequently written out using the {\cf write} procedure, will read back in as the identical symbol (in the sense of {\cf eqv?}).
+It is guaranteed that any symbol that has been returned as part of a literal expression, or read using the {\cf read} procedure, and subsequently written out using the {\cf write} procedure, will read back in as the identical symbol (in the sense of {\cf eqv?}).